phodal/awesome-iot/README.md

 for embedded systems (IoT in mind).

+* [AWS IoT Button logger to git ★ 4 ⧗ 2](https://github.com/kachkaev/aws-iot-button-logger-to-git/) - A beginner-friendly AWS Lambda function that logs events from IoT devices into a git repository of your choice.
+Written in TypeScript, tested with Jest, compiled with Parcel.
+Uses Azure Pipelines for CI/CD.
 * [Corto ★ 15 ⧗ 4](https://github.com/cortoproject/corto) - Corto is a tested, proven architecture for normalizing data from different technologies into one view regardless of location, format or datamodel.
 * [Emul8 ★ 50 ⧗ 71](https://github.com/emul8/emul8) - is an emulator of various embedded systems.
 With Emul8 you can develop embedded software entirely in a virtual environment that runs within your PC.
 * **[ESP8266 Deauther ★ 3806 ⧗ 0](https://github.com/spacehuhn/esp8266_deauther)** -  allows you to perform a deauth attack with an ESP8266 against selected networks.